za419/youtube-success-predictor-fetcher/format-specifier.md

 videos `j` is an index specifying a valid offset within the array of videos.
 Attribute data is found by `data[i][subsource][name]` for `source=="channel"`, and by `data[i][videos][j][subsource][name]` for `source=="video"`.

+## `alias`

+Attributes of type `alias` are special in that they do not use the `source` or `subsource` attributes.
+An attribute of type `alias` takes on the value of a target attribute, which is not itself written into the output, with the new name specified by `name`.
+An attribute of type `alias` is specified by three
+parameters: The always-required `name` and `type`, and the type-specific-argument `target`, where `target` is an attribute object of any type besides `alias`.

+Note that because `alias` does not use the `source` argument, the `name` given will be written to the output file as-is. `alias` attributes which need to include the video/channel tag therefore need to have it in their `name`.